JRPdata/mousekeys/README.md

 `cd target/releast`

 Run `sudo ./mousekeys &` to launch it as a daemon.
 Can be kept running interactively to see information about what keyboard it is (prioritizing) using.

+To tune the settings: I suggest running it interactively at first (no &), hit CTRL-C if it is not to your taste to kill it, and then tweak the .conf settings and repeat until it is to your preferences.

+I don't recommend adding it to startup scripts as it is very much not widely tested.

+My own current environment that I am using it with is the latest Ubuntu 24 TLS (gnome-desktop 34, mutter 36, Wayland) with an external USB keyboard.

 ---